google/WebFundamentals/src/content/en/updates/2017/09/abortable-fetch.md

 ### API disagreement

-As you can see [the GitHub discussion is pretty long](https://github.com/whatwg/fetch/issues/27).
+As you can see, [the GitHub discussion is pretty long](https://github.com/whatwg/fetch/issues/27).
 There a lot of nuance in that thread (and some lack-of-nuance), but the key disagreement is one group wanted the `abort` method to exist on the object returned by `fetch()`, whereas the other wanted a separation between getting the response and affecting the response.